Underlay Configuration #

 address: 192.168.11.2

-The evpn.vtepcidr field defines the IP range used for VTEP addresses.
+The tunnelEndpoint.cidrs field defines the IP range used for VTEP addresses.
 OpenPERouter automatically assigns a unique VTEP IP to each node from this range.
+At least one CIDR (IPv4 or IPv6) is required, and both may be specified for dual-stack operation.
 For example, with 100.65.0.0/24:

 - Node 1: